rx-angular/rx-angular/libs/template/for/src/lib/docs/Readme.md

 ```

 `AppListComponent` has a `contentOutlet` where it expects `AppListItemComponents` to be inserted into.
 In this case `AppListComponent`s state is dependent on its `ContentChildren`.
 This situation leads to the problem that `AppListComponent` needs to get informed about updates of its child views.
-This is a known issue which has never been solved for `ngFor` (or other structural directives) especially in combination with `CD OnPush` see here: (https://github.com/angular/angular/pull/35428) `RxFor` solves this issue for you by providing a simple input parameter `parent: boolean`.
-If value is set to `true` (default is `true`), `*rxFor` will automatically detect every other `Component` where its `EmbeddedView`s were inserted into.
-Those components will get change detected as well in order to force update their state accordingly.
+This is a known issue which has never been solved for `ngFor` (or other structural directives) especially in combination with `CD OnPush` see here: (https://github.com/angular/angular/pull/35428)
+`RxFor` solves this issue for you by providing a simple input parameter `parent: boolean`.
+If value is set to `true` (default is `true`), `*rxFor` will run change detection for it's defining `Component`.
+This will also update its own view and content queries as well as those of its child components.

 The usage of `AppListComponent` looks like this: